matematiflo/LeanPackage/README.md

 lean HelloWorld.lean
 ```

 It should return `Hello, world!`.
-At this point, you can also run
+At this point, you can also build the whole project by running the command

 ```bash
 lake build
 ```

-to finish building the projet (see the [next section](#running-a-program) for more on this).
+For more information on how to run a Lean programme, see the [next section](#running-a-program).

 If you do not yet have Lean 4, you can test out the present repo in a [Codespace](#codespaces) (follow the link or read below for instructions).